YafetSuleman/client/README.md

 To run this app, clone this repository and the repo named "server".
 Place yourself in this directory in the terminal.
 Run the command "npm install" in the terminal to install necessary dependencies.
-Run the command "npm start" to start the client side application
+Run the command "npm start" to start the client side application.
+After the server side app is also started, go to "http://localhost:3000/".